-If a child or teen is in danger of doing harm to himself/herself or others they may need crisis mental health services.
-There are hospital inpatient and outpatient settings.
+If a child or teen is in danger of harming themselves or others, they may need crisis mental health services.
+These are hospital inpatient and outpatient settings.
 Families can find available programs by calling Well Badger Resource Center.
-There are also free crisis hotlines, like the National Suicide Prevention Lifeline at 1-800-273-TALK (8255), that are available day or night.
-If you need to call 911 in an emergency, ask that a Crisis Intervention Trained (CIT) police officer respond.
-If you have written information about your child, like a care plan, have it ready and available for the officers who respond.
-To learn more see Calling 911 and Talking to Police (from NAMI)
+There are also free crisis hotlines, available 24/7, like the National Suicide and Crisis Hotline at 988lifeline.org or call 988 from anywhere in the US.

-National Institute of Mental Health- nimh.nih.gov/health/publications/treatment-of-children-with-mental-illness-fact- sheet/index.shtml
+- National Institute of Mental Health: nimh.nih.gov/health/topics/child-and-adolescent-mental-health

-NAMI Treatment Options – nami.org/Learn-More/Treatment
+- NAMI Treatment Options: nami.org/Learn-More/Treatment